-- i To recommend dwellings of a coastal character and form rather than suburban or highly urban forms - ii To create dwellings which appear lightweight, contemporary and articulated - iii To ensure heavy, masonry-based and overly recessive dwelling forms are not adopted b.
+- i.
+To recommend dwellings of a coastal character and form rather than suburban or highly urban forms. - ii.
+To create dwellings which appear lightweight, contemporary and articulated - iii.
+To ensure heavy, masonry-based and overly recessive dwelling forms are not adopted.

+b.
 Form Requirements

-- i Any single material must not constitute more than 50% of the building façade.
-A building façade should not consist of more than four colours or primary materials - ii Elements such as eaves, awnings, verandahs, pergolas, entry porches, window hoods, balconies, decks and alfresco areas are recommended as opportunities to articulate built form and create variation in materials palette - iii Dwellings must be adequately articulated and avoid large overly-simple forms or long uninterrupted expanses of wall - iv Upper storeys may overhang Ground Floors [maintaining setback compliance] and this massing is preferred to recessivelayered stepped forms Upper levels set back 1m from Ground Floor wall faces will be generally discouraged Building form will be assessed based on its merit - v Large ornate entry pediments heritage inspired or otherwise will not be supported - vi A frontage facade design will not be approved where the same facade design has been built or approved within 4 neighbouring Lots in any direction from the site, including around street corners Modifying colours on the same façade form/materials will not be considered sufficient variation - vii A reasonable level of detail in facades must be accommodated to the satisfaction of DAP Facades without visual interest, varied materials or articulation are discouraged - viii Contemporary, individually designed homes will generally receive greater fl xibility with respect to these Design Guidelines This applies equally to stock house types where it is apparent that reasonable measures have been taken to ensure a level of individuality has been achieved a.
-Height and Envelope Objective b.
-Height and Envelope Requirements
+- i.
+Any single material must not constitute more than 50% of the building façade.
+A building façade should not consist of more than four colours or primary materials. - ii.
+Elements such as eaves, awnings, verandahs, pergolas, entry porches, window hoods, balconies, decks and alfresco areas are recommended as opportunities to articulate built form and create variation in materials palette. - iii.
+Dwellings must be adequately articulated and avoid large overly-simple forms or long uninterrupted expanses of wall. - iv.
+Upper storeys may overhang Ground Floors [maintaining setback compliance] and this massing is preferred to recessivelayered stepped forms.
+Upper levels set back 1m from Ground Floor wall faces will be generally discouraged.
+Building form will be assessed based on its merit. - v.
+Large ornate entry pediments heritage inspired or otherwise will not be supported. - vi.
+A frontage facade design will not be approved where the same facade design has been built or approved within 4 neighbouring Lots in any direction from the site, including around street corners.
+Modifying colours on the same façade form/materials will not be considered sufficient variation. - vii.
+A reasonable level of detail in facades must be accommodated to the satisfaction of D.A.P.
+Facades without visual interest, varied materials or articulation are discouraged. - viii.
+Contemporary, individually designed homes will generally receive greater flexibility with respect to these Design Guidelines.
+This applies equally to stock house types where it is apparent that reasonable measures have been taken to ensure a level of individuality has been achieved.

-BUILDING HEIGHT AND BUILDING ENVELOPES
+11 BUILDING HEIGHT AND BUILDING ENVELOPES